lerna-lite/lerna-lite/packages/version/README.md

 ### `--git-dry-run`

 Displays the git command that would be performed without actually executing it, however please note that it will still create all the changelogs.
-This could be helpful for troubleshooting and also to see changelog changes without commiting them to Git.
+This could be helpful for troubleshooting and also to see changelog changes without committing them to Git.

-**Note:** changelogs will still be created (when enabled) even in dry-run mode, so it could be useful to see what gets created without them being committed (however, make sure to discard the changes and roll back your version in `lerna.json` once you're done).
+> **Note:** changelogs will still be created (when enabled) even in dry-run mode, so it could be useful to see what gets created without them being committed (however, make sure to revert the changes and roll back your version in `lerna.json` once you're satisfied with the output).

 ```sh
 $ lerna run watch --git-dry-run